-Bauer’s Education Team screen all children for social-emotional development and provide daily activities that promote Bauer’s program-wide behavior expectations, called STAR.
+Bauer’s Education Team screen all children for social-emotional development.

 Bauer’s licensed mental health consultant visits our classrooms monthly, providing strategies and support to teachers in their work with children.
 Families are encouraged to request time with the consultant for advice and support with family challenges.

 Within 45 days of every child’s enrollment in our programs, our Education Team will screen the child for developmental growth.
 When needed, families are referred for special services and supported through the process by our Early Intervention Specialist.

 One of the most unique services provided by Bauer Head Start is our family engagement support.
 Each family is paired with a Family Engagement Worker who specializes in social services.
 Our Family Engagement Team meets regularly with their families, establishing

 goals, connecting families to community resources and school activities.

 In addition, Bauer families share their knowledge and experience with fellow parents and program staff in many ways!